inspektor-gadget/inspektor-gadget/docs/gadget-devel/gadget-wasm-api-raw.md

 #### `dataArrayAppend(d uint32, data uint32)`

 Append data to the array.
+As a side-effect, the data handle is released and it shouldn't be used after this call.

 Parameters:
 - `d` (u32): DataArray handle